 Bluetooth Low Energy (BLE) defines a framework for a wide variety of communication schemes.
 It allows devices to discover each other, broadcast data, establish connections, and many other fundamental operations.

-The primary objective of this document is to focus on the procedures defined for the "Generic Attribute Profile" (GATT) of the BLE stack.
+The objective of this page is to focus on the procedures defined for the "Generic Attribute Profile" (GATT) of the BLE stack.

 Sequence diagrams are used to describe these procedures comprehensively, focusing on the following items:

-This document does not expose the Bluetooth stack packet management nor it describes the host controller interface (HCI).
+This content does not expose the Bluetooth stack packet management nor does it describe the host controller interface (HCI).

-This document assumes that the necessary Bluetooth hardware is used, such as an EFR32 SoC or a BGM module.
+This content assumes that the necessary Bluetooth hardware is used, such as an EFR32 SoC or a BGM module.

 GATT provides a framework for all profiles defined either by the Bluetooth SIG or by the user.
 Bluetooth profiles are implemented using a hierarchical structure: